 - 1. Caution!
 Some of the reagents comprised in this kit contain hazardous chemicals.
-When handling the components of this kit, adhere to safety precautions for handling hazardous laboratory reagents. - 2.
-Components 1, 2, 4, and 7 of this product contain sodium azide (NaN3), which is highly toxic in its pure form.
+When handling the components of this kit, adhere to safety precautions for handling hazardous laboratory reagents. - Components 1, 2, 4, and 7 of this product contain sodium azide (NaN3), which is highly toxic in its pure form.
 At product concentrations, though not classified as hazardous, sodium azide may react with lead and copper plumbing to form highly explosive build-ups of metal azides.
 Upon disposal, flush with large volumes of water to prevent metal azide build-up in plumbing. - 3.
 Components 2, 3 and 4 contain material of animal origin.
 Adhere to proper handling procedures as is applicable to any product derived from biological sources. - 4.
-Safety Data Sheet for the kit is available upon request. - 5.
-When handling and disposing of histology specimens, including all specimens before and after fixation, as well as all materials exposed to them, adhere to the safety precautions for handling potentially infectious material as well as applicable waste disposal requirements. - 6.
-Never pipette reagents by mouth.
+Material Safety Data Sheet for the kit is available upon request. - 5.
+When handling and disposing of histology specimens, including all specimens before and after fixation, as well as all materials exposed to them, adhere to the safety precautions for handling potentially infectious material as well as applicable waste disposal requirements. - Never pipette reagents by mouth.
 Avoid contacting the skin and mucous membranes with reagents and specimens.
-In the event that reagents or specimens come in contact with skin or mucous membranes, wash with copious amounts of water.

-- 7. The Visualization Reagent and DAB Chromogen may be affected adversely if exposed to excessive light levels.
+In the event that reagents or specimens come in contact with skin or mucous membranes, wash with copious amounts of water. - 7.
+The Visualization Reagent and DAB Chromogen may be affected adversely if exposed to excessive light levels.
 Do not store kit components or perform staining in strong light, such as direct sunlight. - 8.
-Wear appropriate personal protective equipment to avoid contact with eyes and skin when handling any of the components included or to be used in conjunction with the CINtec[®] Histology Kit.
+Wear appropriate personal protective equipment to avoid contact with eyes and skin when handling any of the components included or to be used in conjunction with the CINtec® Histology Kit.
 Refer to the Safety Data Sheet (SDS) for additional information. - 9.
 Product safety labeling primarily follows EU GHS guidance.

-▲ Caution
+⚠ Caution

-- 1. For in-vitro diagnostic use. - 2.
+- 1. For in vitro diagnostic use. - 2.
 For professional use only. - 3.
 Minimize microbial contamination of reagents to avoid non-specific staining. - 4.
-Incubation times, temperatures, or methods other than those specified may give erroneous results. - 5.
-Do not use the kit if the packaging of any of its components is damaged.
+Incubation times, temperatures, or methods other than those specified may give erroneous results.

+- Do not use the kit if the packaging of any of its components is damaged.
 Should packaging be compromised or components damaged, please notify the manufacturer without delay. - 6.
 Disposal of all waste materials must be in accordance with local guidelines and regulations. - 7.
 All reagents are formulated specifically for use with this test.
 In order for the test to perform as specified, no substitutions should be made. - 8.
-If unexpected staining is observed which cannot be explained by variations in laboratory procedures and a problem with the CINtec[®] Histology Kit is suspected, immediately refer to the contact information provided in section XIII. for further information on technical support. - 9.
-Malfunction of the product due to handling problems or to instability does not result in obvious signs.
-Therefore, as a quality control measure, positive and negative controls should be run simultaneously with patient specimens. - 10.
-To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the member State or Country in which the user is established.
+If unexpected staining is observed which cannot be explained by variations in laboratory procedures and a problem with the CINtec® Histology Kit is suspected, immediately refer to the contact information provided in section XIII. for further information on technical support. - Malfunction of the product due to handling problems or to instability does not result in obvious signs.
+Therefore, as a quality control measure, positive and negative controls should be run simultaneously with patient specimens.

-VI.
+VII.
 Procedure